ADT Medical Alert: Costs, Systems, and Plans

 -

-How much does ADT medical alert cost?
+How much does an ADT medical alert cost?

 ADT medical alert systems start at $31.99 per month for their in-home landline system.
 Their in-home cellular system costs $39.99 per month, and their mobile system costs $41.99 per month.
 You can get a lower monthly price if you pay for a year or a quarter of service in advance.